-The Kingdom of Saudi Arabia welcomes more and more tourists to explore all the unique sites.
-It’s a great place to visit and spend a week or two in (or even more).
+The Kingdom of Saudi Arabia welcomes more and more tourists to explore its unique sites.
+It’s a great place to visit and spend a week or two (or even more).

 Bursting with natural beauty, cultural heritage sites, artificial monuments, and rich, bustling urban centers, Saudi Arabia offers the tourist experience of a lifetime.